Hans (Frozen): Design

 According to Osmond, the team had fun working with Hans' two personalities, as he transitions from a courtly charmer to a power-hungry villain.
 Describing Hans as a "handsome, dashing character", the aim was to make the audience fall in love with him and also with his potential relationship with Anna.
 The challenge was to make his reveal as a villain a real surprise.
 Animator Lino DiSalvo explained that Hans is a chameleon who adapts in order to make the other characters comfortable.
-Character designer Bill Schwab stated that it was challenging to incorporate Han's personality into his design without revealing the full nature of his character to the audience.
+Character designer Bill Schwab stated that it was challenging to incorporate Hans' personality into his design without revealing the full nature of his character to the audience.
 Hans was designed to have a princely appearance, thus his clothing takes inspiration from the traditional Norwegian Bunad jacket.
 Various features were added to give him a "heroic strength", including a black collar and lapels, epaulettes and an aguillette.

 Appearances

 Frozen

-Hans arrives in Arendelle on the day of Queen Elsa's coronation and accidentally runs into Princess Anna when she crashes into his horse and falls into a rowboat.
-He immediately woos the princess, resulting in Anna falling for his charm and handsome appearance.
-After the coronation, Hans appears at the celebration party and quickly invites Anna for a romantic waltz after bumping into her again.
-During that evening, Anna develops a connection with him, resulting in Hans proposing marriage and Anna accepting in a heartbeat.
+Hans arrives in Arendelle on the day of Queen Elsa's coronation and accidentally runs into Princess Anna when she collides with his horse.
+Anna immediately falls for his charm and handsome appearance.
+After the coronation, Hans appears at the celebration party, and he and Anna share a dance.
+The two affirm their love for each other, Hans proposes marriage, and Anna hastily accepts.
 When they ask for Elsa's blessing, she coldly refuses and immediately ends the party.
-Heartbroken, Anna confronts her sister, but this accidentally exposes Elsa's ice powers.
-The Duke of Weselton immediately declares Elsa a monster and orders his men to capture her.
-Elsa flees, while accidentally causing an eternal winter over Arendelle, with Anna and Hans chasing after her.
-Anna volunteers to go after Elsa, but Hans objects considering it too dangerous.
-Anna insists that he stay behind to take care of Arendelle.
+Anna and Hans then chase after Elsa as she flees after accidentally exposing her ice powers.
+Hans volunteers to accompany Anna up the North Mountain for her safety, but Anna insists that he stay behind to take care of Arendelle.
 When Anna's horse returns, riderless, Hans believes Anna is in danger and leads a rescue mission for Anna and a hunt for Elsa.

 At Elsa's ice palace, Hans and his army battle the snow monster Marshmallow, but two guards make their way inside to take on Elsa.
-Hans manages to defeat Marshmallow by slicing his leg off, sending him plunging into a gorge, and rushes inside to find Anna.
+Hans defeats Marshmallow by slicing his leg off, sending him plunging into a gorge, and rushes inside to find Anna.
 Instead, they find Elsa who is close to killing the Duke's two guards.
-One of them attempts to shoot her with his bolt, but Hans interferes and causes the bolt to shoot upward and shatter the hook on a massive chandelier, which crashes down and knocks Elsa unconscious.
+As one guard attempts to shoot her with his bolt, Hans diverts the blot upwards and shatters the hook on a massive chandelier, which crashes down and knocks Elsa unconscious.
 Elsa is imprisoned in Arendelle's dungeon.
 Hans decides to visit Elsa, asking her to put an end to the winter, but Elsa confesses that she has no idea how and asks to be released.